 Ortaköy is mainly through the Ortaköy Mosque and the picture book lookout on the Bosphorus famous.

 The area is also close by universities and the many restaurants a very busy place.

 My recommendation for Ortaköy is one Kumpir to eat are fried potatoes stuffed with all sorts of imaginable things.

-The view from the "The Secret Spot"Turns up after a few weeks at the latest as a profile picture of all expats and exchange students in Istanbul.
+The outlook from “The Secret Spot“Appears at the latest after a few weeks as a profile picture of all expats and exchange students in Istanbul.

-Some travelers do not discover the secret anymore "Secret Spot"Also in the network and go there.
+Some travelers discover the not so secret "Secret Spot“Also on the net and go there.
 What is "The Secret Spot"?

 From the northern entrance of the Büyük Valide Han, go up to the roof and go straight up the left staircase from there, and ask for it Mr. Mehdi, Do not be fooled by the Han looking abandoned.

 Mr. Mehdi picks up the key to the roof for a small fee between 5 and 10 Turkish Lira.